Connected passed pawns are just a kind of King and pawn endgames. And, as you know, King and pawn endings are hard !

 That is what we will discover together through this next series of articles.
 You will encounter winning positions that look completely lost, you will discover hidden possibilities below dull-looking positions.
 This is going to be a fascinating journey.

 The scope of the next few articles is definitely huge: endgames involving several pawns, without other pieces.
-Little by little, the complexity of the positions will increase, starting with “easy” topics (several passed pawns), to more complex ones (remote passed pawn, breakthrough, opposition), to finish with really tricky ones (Trebuchet, Triangulation, and critical squares).
+Little by little, the complexity of the positions will increase, starting with “easy” topics (connected passed pawns, doubled passed pawns), to more complex ones (remote passed pawn, pawn breaks, opposition), to finish with really tricky ones (Trebuchet, Triangulation, and critical squares).
 This is actually so wide that this review of King and pawn endings will be split into many articles !
 This is the first one.

 Let’s talk a little bit about the prerequisites for this lesson.